koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_12_planning-the-quantities.md

-# Planning the quantities - Requirement planning: Primary/Secondary - Gross/net requirements
+# Slide 12 of Lecture 12 contains information about Planning the quantities - Requirement planning: Primary/Secondary - Gross/net requirements

 # The image 1 in slide 12 of lecture 12 contains a text document structured as an indented bill of materials (BOM) for a product labeled "1605 Snow Shovel".
 The layout includes descriptions, component numbers, names, and quantities required, organized hierarchically.